BrisRuby/meetups/_posts/2015-10-25-git-in-ruby.md

 Blobs are just the SHA1 addressed content so they don't contain any meta data like actual filename or permissions.

 This is where Tree objects come in.
 Trees are like posix directories in that they contain data about leaves - other trees and blobs.
-They look like this.
+They look like this:

     # 100644 blob 83ca550b885011f19e7ee36fe840252f9e334f9d    hello.txt
     # 040000 tree 1a80d3bf201288206919102ac3267f6414f8489d    posts

 The top level tree begins in the directory whereever the git repo resides.